mmspg/pcc-geo-slicing/README.md

 J. Ballé, N. Johnston, D. Minnen,
 ["Integer Networks for data compression with latent-variable models"](https://openreview.net/pdf?id=S1zz2i0cY7)

-If you wish to use the GPU anyway, use the keyword `'--gpu'` in the compress/decompress parser.
-Furthermore, the `'--debug'` argument in the decompress parser will try to get rid of the errors by retrying the decompression until they don't appear.
+If you wish to use the GPU anyway, use the keyword `--gpu` in the compress/decompress parser.
+Furthermore, the `--debug` argument in the decompress parser will try to get rid of the errors by retrying the decompression until they don't appear.
 The minimum tolerable error may have to be set manually, depending on the target bpp and the nature of the point cloud.